brandon1024/gitchat/README.md

 If you're using git-chat for messaging with your savvy friends, you're an awesome person.
 But please do keep in mind that git-chat should not be used for secure and tamper proof communication, because it suffers from potential tampering (lost messages, erased history, etc.).
 Please use at your own risk.

 ## Runtime Dependencies
 git-chat has very few dependencies.
-It only needs `Git` and `GPG` to be installed somewhere on the PATH.
+It needs `git` and `gpg` (version 2) to be installed somewhere on the PATH.
+The `gpgme` library must also be installed.

 ## Building git-chat
 This project uses the `CMake` build tool.
 We recommend version 3.7.2 or higher.
 This project also uses `CTest` for executing unit and integration tests, and optionally `Valgrind` for running memcheck.